nadakhatab/nadakhatab/README.md

 I am a PhD.
-Student in Quantum Information at City University of New York (GC CUNY)
+Student in Quantum Information at City University of New York, Graduate Center (GC CUNY)

 - I’m currently working on **Quantum Information** and **Quantum Computing**
 - I’m currently learning **Quantum Machine Learning**